-The Elrond Network has been in the works for two years, and with the release of the token is ready to join the mainstream.
+The Elrond Network has been in the works for three years, and with the release of the mainnet is ready to join the mainstream.
 The fact that the project was backed by Binance Launchpad is a good sign, indicating Elrond was fully vetted by Binance and found to be a solid project.

 Certainly, the team seems very competent, with a deep skillset.
 So far they have performed very well, hitting deadlines and deliverables as promised.
 This alone is valuable in the blockchain space.

 With the unique Adaptive State Sharding and Secure Proof of Stake, the project promises speed and scalability that hasn’t been seen from many projects.
 And the inclusion of support for multiple smart contract languages can only help as Elrond moves into the decentralized application space.

-It’s an ambitious project to be sure and we will have to wait to see how rapidly the team is able to develop and deploy solutions to determine the potential longevity of the project.
+It’s an ambitious project to be sure and we will have to wait to see how rapidly the team is able to continue developing and deploying solutions to determine the potential longevity of the project.
 While the project looks excellent on paper, it will need to remain nimble and agile to remain ahead of the competition.

 Featured Image via Fotolia